Corbin Calloway Bolton

 - Composing new music to address specific challenges students are facing or to show off their strengths in performance.

 - Students sharing random tidbits from their lives with me.
 I don’t talk down to my students; I try to talk to them like they’re friends – just with different interests, depending on their age!
 Connection leads to better learning, so I’m always happy to hear about their science project or new pet or most recent LEGO masterpiece.

 - Seeing students’ hard work pay off when they get a great score in RCM exams, place in a competition, or take a bow after a great performance.

 - Students making connections.
 “This rhythm is the same as the rhythm from that other piece!”
 “I think this sounds like it could be from the Lord of the Rings soundtrack!”
 “When I play these three notes down here, it sounds like an elephant stomping through mud!” etc.

 - I have a Bachelor of Music in piano performance with minors in piano pedagogy and music theory from Oberlin Conservatory, a Master of Music in piano performance from New England Conservatory, and a Graduate Performance Diploma in piano performance, also from New England Conservatory.

 - I started playing piano when I was 3 (my mom was a piano teacher) and started teaching when I was 13.
 I’ve been teaching for (ahem) quite a few years now!
 Along with teaching privately for 20+ years, I taught at the Oberlin Conservatory Community Music Piano Lab, was on the faculty of the Rappahannock Summer Music Camp, and have adjudicated a number of piano competitions in the Washington DC area.

-- My teachers have included Dr. Marjorie Lee, Robert Shannon, and Steven Drury.
+- My teachers have included Dr. Marjorie Lee, Robert Shannon, and Stephen Drury.